12+ daily client capacity

 Question Bank Library

-The business need: Preserve competitive edge through vetted, high-quality questions.
+The business need: preserve competitive edge through vetted, high-quality questions.

-My honest take: Skeptical this gets used much.
+My honest take: skeptical this gets used much.
 Usage will decline.
 People won't update it.
 They'll lean on AI generation because it is faster and personalized.

 Why this decision